This Breakfast Crème Brûlée is a lighter take on the classic dessert, and is a creamy, custardy solution to all your breakfast needs and wants.

 At any rate, it’s delicious, and should be eaten at every possible opportunity.
 Plus, there are few things in life as nice as cracking a spoon through the hard, hot shell of burnt sugar and scooping up cool, creamy custard.

-For this breakfast version, I’ve switched out the whipping cream for milk, and left out the sugar inside the custard (now the sugar is just on top).
-It’s still sweet from the sugar crust on top, and the custard is a little lighter than regular crème brûlée.
+For this breakfast version, I’ve switched out the whipping cream for milk, and used less sugar.
 It’s still delicious, and is lighter and healthier than its dessert counterpart.

 Breakfast Crème Brûlée

 - 1 1/2 cups whole milk OR coconut milk (use canned coconut milk, not refrigerated carton coconut milk)